Tempted to use a nulled WordPress themes or plugins?

 A staging site is a clone of your live WordPress site where you can experiment and make changes that will not affect your live site.

-A safe and secure way to set up a staging site is by using our plugin – BlogVault.
+A safe and secure way to set up a staging site is by using WP staging plugin like BlogVault.
 Your staging site will be created in under a few minutes on a remote server that is independent from your live website.

 Using a different server is important here because if the nulled WordPress themes and plugins you’re about to scan is infected, it shouldn’t affect your website’s server.
 If you install malware on your server and your web host gets whiff of it, they’ll suspend your account and take your site down till you clean up the malware.